 Tip#5 – Quality vs. quantity

 Do not talk just for the sake of talking.
 Try to move your group forward with your contributions.
 The main point of the assessment is not to get the correct answer but to how you interact with others to get to that answer.

 Tip #6 – Be yourself

-You are not being assessed on what you know, but on how you think.
-Don’t try to put a mask and pretend to be someone else.
-The day is long and you will get tired of pretending and your true self will eventually come out.
+You are not being assessed on what you know but on how you think.
+Don't try to put on a mask and pretend to be someone else.
+The day is long, and you will get tired of pretending.
+Your true self will eventually come out.